LEGO Co-builder: Exploring Fine-Grained Vision-Language Modeling for Multimodal LEGO Assembly Assistants: Dataset Creation for Task Design

 \subsection{Manual Crawling and Scene Data Matching}

 We outline the procedure for creating the dataset for task \textbf{T1}.
-First, we collected 65 official LEGO instruction manuals~\cite{lego}, designed to help blind and visually impaired users assemble LEGO sets accurately.
+First, we collected 65 official LEGO instruction manuals~\cite{lego}, designed to help blind and visually impaired users assemble LEGO sets accurately. \autoref{fig:lego_manual} shows an example of a part of the instruction manual we crawled from the official LEGO website.
 Each instruction manual comprises several elements: \begin{enumerate*}[label=(\arabic*)] \item step-by-step textual instructions; \item corresponding image for each step; and \item tags provided by LEGO include instruction and image tags. \end{enumerate*} Then, we split a full manual into several assembly sessions, each session includes two types of steps: object seeking and object assembly.
 Each seeking step is followed by an assembly step , forming a pair.
 Next, we iterated through all sessions to generate the scene understanding dataset, $D_{T1} = \{(Q_t, V_t, A_t)\}|_{t=0}^{|D_{T1}|}$, where each element is a triplet of (query, image, text), and the query $Q_t$ is constructed by filling the query template with the task token ``[grounding]'' and the previous instruction $I_{t-1}$ as context.